 The DDCE (Electromagnetic Charge Compensation Device) is a System of Protection against Atmospheric Discharges and an Electromagnetic Protector that avoids the impact of the lightning strike on the protected structure.

 The DDCE system from Dinnteco provides potential equalisation so that in the protected area no lightning will be formed.
-The DDCE attracts excess negative charges from the air layer and drain it through the grounding.
-This process eliminates positively charged upward currents and thus prevents the formation of a flash channel or guide light within the cover radius of the device.
+The DDCE attracts excess negative charges from the air layer, compensate and drain it through the grounding.
+This process eliminates positively charged upward streamer from the protected structrure and thus prevents the formation of a flash channel or stepped leader and avoid the main discharge (lightning strike) into the yacht.

 Protection against indirect strikes